A formula for the Jack super nabla operator: Acknowledgements

 \section{Acknowledgements}

 The author is very grateful to Valentin Féray for many useful suggestions on an earlier version of this paper.
 He also thanks Philippe Biane, Valentin Bonzom, Guillaume Chapuy, Michele D'Adderio, and Maciej Do\l{}e\k{}ga for several stimulating discussions about the theory of Jack and Macdonald polynomials.
+He is also grateful to the anonymous referee for valuable comments and suggestions.
 The author acknowledges support from the Center of Mathematical Sciences and Applications at Harvard University.